Burton-in-Kendal: Community

 A group of villagers produce a regular monthly newsletter called the Burton News which is distributed free to every household in the parish.
 Burton News came first in its category of monthly magazine in a contest organised by the Diocese of Carlisle in 2002.

 The village is situated ideally for access to the Lake District; the west coast; and to the east, the Yorkshire Dales; and Howgill Fells.

 Burton in Kendal's local football club, Burton Thistle F.C., currently play in the North Lancashire and District Football League in the nearby hamlet of Clawthorpe.

 Governance

 The parish is in the electoral ward of Burton and Holme.
 This stretches to both villages and their surrounding areas.
 The total population of the ward at the 2011 Census was 3,789.

 The parish of "Burton-in-Kendal" was formed on 1 April 1986 from the parishes of "Burton" and "Dalton".

-People
+Notable people

 The novelist and poet Anne Spillard who lives in the village won the Yorkshire Post Book Award for Best First Work for her novel The Cartomancer in 1987.

-The writer and poet David Craig lives in Burton.
-Born in Aberdeen he taught Creative Writing at the University of Lancaster from 1969 to 1992 and remains an emeritus professor.
-His books include three novels, five travel and oral history, and four collections of poetry.

 The novelist Joe Stretch grew up in the village during the 1990s.

-Guitarist and musician Mo Witham lives in Burton with his singer wife Kelly.
-Originally from Southend-on-Sea Mo was a major part of the Southend pub-rock scene and has played guitar in various rock and pop bands since the 1960s, including The Orioles and Legend.